Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Introduction

 \section{Introduction}

-Cooperative Multi-Agent Reinforcement Learning~(MARL) has recently been attracting increasing attention from research communities, attributed to its capability on training autonomous agents to solve many real-world tasks, such as video games~\cite{AlphaStar,FTW}, traffic light systems~\cite{wu2020multi}, and smart grid control~\cite{xu2020multi,wang2021multi}.
+Cooperative Multi-Agent Reinforcement Learning~(MARL) has recently been attracting increasing attention from research communities, attributed to its capability on training autonomous agents to solve many real-world tasks, such as video games~\cite{AlphaStar}, traffic light systems~\cite{wu2020multi} and smart grid control~\cite{power_vipa}.
 However, learning cooperative policies for various complex multi-agent systems remains a major challenge.
-Firstly, the joint action-observation space grows exponentially with the number of agents, leading to a scalability problem when considering the multi-agent system as a single-agent one to search for the optimal joint policy.
-Moreover, optimizing agent policies individually also suffers from non-stationarity due to the partial observability constraint.
+Firstly, the joint action-observation space grows exponentially with the number of agents, leading to a scalability problem when considering the multi-agent system as a single-agent one to search the optimal joint policy~\cite{QMIX,VDN}.
+Moreover, optimizing agent policies individually also suffers from non-stationarity due to the partial observability constraint~\cite{dagger,iclr2024non-stationary}.
 To tackle these problems, Centralized Training with Decentralized Execution (CTDE) is proposed as a popular learning framework for MARL~\cite{MADDPG}.
-In CTDE, as depicted in Figure~\ref{fig:illustration}a, decentralized agent policies are trained by a centralized mixing module with additional global state information, while agents select actions only based on their own local observation.
+In CTDE, as depicted in Figure~\ref{fig:illustration}(a), decentralized agent policies are trained by a centralized module with additional global state information, while agents select actions only based on their own local observation without any communication

-In recent years, the CTDE framework has been widely used in MARL, including value decomposition methods~\cite{VDN,QMIX,QPLEX,QTRAN,WQMIX} and policy gradient methods~\cite{MADDPG,COMA,MAPPO,HATRPO}, which achieves the state-of-the-art performance in different benchmarks.
-Despite its promising success, we argue that \emph{the centralized training in CTDE is not centralized enough}.
-This is to say, the existing methods under CTDE framework cannot take full advantage of global information for centralized training.
-Specifically, agent policies are assumed to be independent of each other.
-The CTDE framework only introduces global information in the mix module, while agents are not granted direct access to global information even when centralized training.
-This partial observability limits agents to search and converge to the global optimal joint policy~\cite{moreCTstillDE}.
+In recent years, the CTDE framework has been widely used in MARL, including Value Decomposition~(VD) methods~\cite{VDN,QMIX,QPLEX,QTRAN,WQMIX,CIA,liu2024OPT,kapoor2024} and Policy Gradient~(PG) methods~\cite{MADDPG,COMA,MAPPO,HATRPO}, which achieves the state-of-the-art performance in different benchmarks.
+Despite its promising success, we argue that the centralized training in CTDE is not centralized enough.
+This is to say, the existing CTDE framework cannot take full advantage of global information for centralized training.
+Specifically, agent policies are assumed to be independent of each other~\cite{MACPF}, and the existing CTDE framework only introduces global information in the centralized module, while agents are not granted access to global information even when centralized training.
+This partial observability limits agents to search better global joint policy~\cite{dagger,PTDE,CTDS}.